Sparkliner/ReadingsBot/README.md

 # ReadingsBot
 Discord Bot for automated posting of lives of the Orthodox saints and eventually other daily readings.
-Lives used with permission from OCA(OCA.org).
+New Calendar Lives of the Saints used with permission from OCA(OCA.org).

 # Usage
 The default prefix for the bot is `%`.
 This can be changed by calling `%setprefix`.